dereneaton/ipyrad/docs/full_tutorial_CLI.rst

     ipyrad -n ipyrad-test

-This will create a file in the current directory called `params-ipyrad-test.txt`.
+This will create a file in the current directory called ``params-ipyrad-test.txt``.
-The params file lists on each line one parameter followed by a ## mark, and then a short description of the parameter.
+The params file lists on each line one parameter followed by a ## mark, then the name of the parameter, and  then a short description of its purpose.
 Lets take a look at it.

 .. code-block:: bash